Features

 • Controlled remote collaboration: keep execution limited to your approved whitelist

-• Bridge local MCP tools: filesystem/github/internal HTTP MCP services, etc.
+• Castrel Proxy local MCP tools: filesystem/github/internal HTTP MCP services, etc.

 FAQ